o-200/bash-script-fedora/README.md

 # Introducing

-## That's my script for installing software for a recently installed fedora linux.
+## That's my script for ruby-developers which installing software for a recently installed fedora linux.

 1. Uninstall "Softwares"
 2. Remove packages which sends data to fedora or another things